Scriptbash/QRaven/qraven/help/source/tutorial.rst

     ├── gridweights_tmax.txt
     └── gridweights_prcp.txt

-Before being able to run the model, we will need to make some manual changes here and there.
+Before being able to run the model, we will need to make some manual changes.

 First, we need to update the HRU Id in the 041902.rvt file.